Ghost Stories (2000 TV series): Reception

-The anime's original run was overly successful in terms of audience and readership ratings.
+The anime's original run was highly successful in terms of audience and readership ratings.
 According to Animedia, the series was ranked 9th out of 10 by readers as the most anticipated anime of 2000.
 It peaked in the magazine's top 10 anime at least twice: it was given the ninth highest audience rating of 11.8% for December 2000, and was given the seventh highest readership rating of 37.3% for episode 8.
 The series had an overall top audience rating of 14%, which placed it 12th out of 30 when it comes to anime (2000s era) with a rating of 11% and above.

-The English language dub has also received feedback from critics in the field.
+The English-language dub has also received feedback from critics in the field.
 Dhruv Sharma of Screen Rant praised the characters of Ghost Stories and their developments as "well-written", though he wrote that the animation style was "a bit dated". /Films Hoai-Tran Bui called the dubbed version of Ghost Stories the "best and worst anime dub", describing it as "raunchy, wildly inappropriate, [and] self-aware".